reikookamoto/2024-09-18_intro-to-tidyverse/intro-to-ggplot2/intro-to-ggplot2.md

 | `num_late_at_departure`   | double    | Number of trains that departed late  |
 | `num_arriving_late`       | double    | Number of trains that arrived late   |

-The data set contains **monthly summaries** train journeys from 2015 to 2018.
+The data set contains **monthly summaries** of train journeys from 2015 to 2018.
 Each row represents aggregated data for a specific route and month, including average journey times, delays, and the total number of trips.
-This structure will allow us to explore trends over time and visualize overall patterns in travel travel.
+This structure will allow us to explore trends over time and visualize overall patterns in train travel.

 💻Inspect the first and last parts of the data set: